 - White, Stuart, 2006, Equality, Oxford: Blackwell.

-- Williams, Bernard, 1973, “The Idea of Equality,” in: B. Williams, Problems of the Self, Cambridge: Cambridge University Press, pp. 230–249, reprinted in L. Pojman & R. Westmoreland (eds.), Equality.
-Selected Readings, Oxford: Oxford University Press 1997, pp. 91–102.
+- Williams, Bernard, 1973, “The Idea of Equality”, in B. Williams, Problems of the Self, Cambridge: Cambridge University Press, pp. 230–249, reprinted in: L. Pojman & R. Westmoreland (eds.), 1997, Equality.
+Selected Readings, Oxford: Oxford University Press, pp. 91–102.

-- Williams, Bernard, 1987, “The Standard of Living: Interests and Capabilities,” in: A. Sen, The Standard of Living, Cambridge: Cambridge University Press.
+- –––, 1987, “The Standard of Living: Interests and Capabilities,” in A. Sen, The Standard of Living, Cambridge: Cambridge University Press, pp. 94–102.

-- Wolff, Jonathan, 1998, “Fairness, Respect, and the Egalitarian Ethos”, Philosophy and Public Affairs, 27: 97–122.
+- Wolff, Jonathan, 1998, “Fairness, Respect, and the Egalitarian Ethos,” Philosophy & Public Affairs, 27: 97–122.

 - Young, Iris Marion, 1990, Justice and the Politics of Difference, Princeton: Princeton University Press.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
-Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
+Look up topics and thinkers related to this entry at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

-[Please contact the author with other suggestions.]
+[Please contact the author with suggestions.]